How to Best Understand Bloor’s Research on HANA

 “The columnstore index in SQL Server 2012 stores columns instead of rows, and is designed to speed up analytical processing and data-warehouse queries.
 Whilst columnstore indexes certainly do that effectively, they are not a universal panacea since there are a number of limitations on them.
 When used appropriately, they can reduce disk I/O and use memory more efficiently.”

-Therefore if all the database vendors that are options for SAP can do this, and if all the database vendors that are options for SAP can use SSD and RAM in as much volume as necessary, then what is HANA’s advantage?
+Therefore if all the database vendors that are options for SAP can do this, and if all the database vendors that are options for SAP can use SSD and RAM in as much volume as necessary, what is HANA’s advantage?

 IBM’s Memory Assumption